ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_4/DESCRIPTION.md

 Constructor.
 You may assume that the constructor receives an n-by-n array containing the n^2 integers between 0 and n^2 − 1, where 0 represents the blank square.
 You may also assume that 2 ≤ n < 128.
 String representation.
 The toString() method returns a string composed of n + 1 lines.
 The first line contains the board size n; the remaining n lines contains the n-by-n grid of tiles in row-major order, using 0 to designate the blank square.
 Hamming and Manhattan distances.
 To measure how close a board is to the goal board, we define two notions of distance.
 The Hamming distance betweeen a board and the goal board is the number of tiles in the wrong position.
 The Manhattan distance between a board and the goal board is the sum of the Manhattan distances (sum of the vertical and horizontal distance) from the tiles to their goal positions.
+Comparing two boards for equality.
+Two boards are equal if they are have the same size and their corresponding tiles are in the same positions.
+The equals() method is inherited from java.lang.Object, so it must obey all of Java’s requirements.

+Neighboring boards.
+The neighbors() method returns an iterable containing the neighbors of the board.
+Depending on the location of the blank square, a board can have 2, 3, or 4 neighbors